Switching from Free to Paid Project Management Tools: What to Consider

 Before choosing and committing to certain project management software, consider these questions:

-Is there a long learning process when adopting this new software into your projects and teams?
+Is the expected onboarding time long when adopting this new software into your projects and teams?

 Is mobile access important for your team?